manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 **New:**  Thanks to **Three8**, all vehicles now have the abillity to go underwater (controlled via XML properties).
 The Beast (Loader) is currently the only vehicle that can destroy and harvest the environment and buildings, but I will make that availlable to all vehicles in the near future...
 You can currently control what gets destroyed and harvested for The Beast, all defined through XML properties.
 You can also set it to harvest directly to the vehicle storage.
 And we now have our first flying vehicle, the Helicopter.
 This is still a bit experimental, but it works, and it's so much fun!
-One day, it will shoot... :stuck_out_tongue_winking_eye:
+And it also now shoots bullets and missiles! :stuck_out_tongue_winking_eye:

 The mod contains multiple different examples of already functionnal bikes and cars/trucks.
 It also contains examples of custom vehicle parts.
 Check-out the [**Custom Vehicle Parts section**](#custom-vehicle-parts).